ENG2326 – Fiction and Film

 After completing this course, you:

-- understand how to connect novels and film adaptations to critical and theoretical debates related to race, ethnicity, class, gender, sexuality, disability, and species,
+- understand how to connect novels and film adaptations to critical and theoretical debates related to race, ethnicity, class, gender, sexuality, disability, species, and environment;

-- have skills in literary and cultural analysis, situating texts in relation to dominant discourses and historical and cultural contexts
+- have developed skills in literary and cultural analysis, building from close reading to situating texts in relation to dominant discourses and historical and cultural contexts;

-- can identify the structure and narrative techniques of both novels and film adaptations,
+- can identify and discuss formal aspects of both novels and film adaptations;

 Students who are admitted to study programmes at UiO must each semester register which courses and exams they wish to sign up for in Studentweb.